“I slept and dreamt that life was joy.I awoke and saw that life was a service.I acted and behold, service was a joy.”

 Vincent R. Ogoti

 I founded Pearls House and Pearls Publishers to give scholars and practitioners a platform to collaborate and share ideas that will change our nation and propel it to a desired sustainable future.
-I am also a publisher of Peace Narratives, a journal that seeks to mediate, and develop third narratives in contexts with competing conflict narratives.
+I am also a publisher of Peace Narratives, a journal that seeks to mediate and develop third narratives in contexts with

-I hold a Master of Arts degree from University of Notre Dame’s Kroc Institute for International Peace Studies.
+I hold a Master of Arts degree from the University of Notre Dame’s Kroc Institute for International Peace Studies, Postgraduate Diploma in Mass Communication (Distinction), Bachelor of Education (Honors) from the University of Nairobi, and English (coursework) from Yale University.